 Thank you for your question about minimum credit scores for mortgage loans.
 Credit scores are one of the important factors in qualifying for a mortgage loan.

 There is no simple answer to your question, because the minimum credit score depends on the loan program you apply for and the individual lender’s own guidelines and rules.
 They also depend on other qualifying factors such as your Loan to Value ratio (LTV) and Debt-to-Income ratio (DTI).

 The housing and mortgage crash of 2007-2008 reset the underwriting rules and virtually wiped out the subprime mortgage market.
 If you want to qualify for a loan, then you need to make sure that your LTV, DTI, and Credit Score/History meet the lender’s guidelines.

-In order to help you understand about minimum credit scores and mortgages, here are the topics I will cover:
+To help you understand about minimum credit scores and mortgages, here are the topics I will cover:

-Although there are different credit scores available, the most popular one is the Fair Isaac Company (FICO) Credit Score.
+Although there are different credit scores available, the most popular one is the Fair Isaac & Co.
+(FICO) Credit Score.
 Mortgage lenders use specific FICO scores to judge your credit worthiness.
 Although you can purchase Credit Scores and even FICO scores, they are not always the same as the one used by the lender.
 The FICO score ranges from a low of 300 to a high of 850.

 If your credit score is low, then follow these steps:

 In general, most loan programs have underwriting rules that set an acceptable minimum credit score.
 Lenders often add on their own stricter rules.
 In addition, lenders take into account other factors such as your loan to value ratio, debt to income ration, and compensating factors such as asset portfolio.
 For example, a conventional loan with an 80% LTV may require a FICO score of 620, whereas a 95% LTV requires a 720 score.

 Here are some general guidelines.
 Remember, loan programs have many rules and lenders often have even stricter rules.
 So make sure that you shop carefully.